About the course

 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 Candidates who are shortlisted are normally interviewed as part of the admissions process.
-Interviews usually take place in January and there will be a minimum of three academics on the interview panel.
-Candidates will be either interviewed in person or via Skype in the case of overseas applicants
+Interviews usually take place in mid- to late January and there will be a minimum of three academics on the interview panel.
+Candidates will be either interviewed in person or via Skype in the case of overseas applicants.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 If you receive an offer of a place at Oxford, you will be required to meet the following requirements: